Disabled Iranian veterans: Chemical warfare veterans

-Psychiatric veterans
+PTSD and other mental disorders

-The number of mentally disabled veterans including those who have PTSD is increasing some of them increasingly showing signs of mental issues and the mental health conditions have worsened with age in others.
+PTSD and other mental disorders have increased in aging Iranian war veterans.

 Services

 Mobility and access to medical care are one of the major challenges for many disabled Iranian veterans.
 In Tehran alone there are very few wheelchair-accessible ramps, elevators and parking spots and the problem is more serious in smaller cities.
 This is while by 2018 over 5,000 disabled Iranian veterans, mostly living in the capital, are reliant on wheelchairs for mobility.
 According to the Tehran Metro Group many more elevators are needed in Tehran's subway system.
 To provide better services for disabled veterans, the Iranian government has announced that around $5 million has been dedicated to constructing ramps and wheelchair-accessible paths throughout Tehran.
 No similar official plans are dedicated for other cities in Iran.

 In Tehran, chemical weapons victims are often referred to the Sasan Hospital.

 The Tehran Peace Museum plans to focus on the enduring human consequences of Iran–Iraq War and serves as a centre for surviving victims of the war, especially chemical warfare veterans attacked by Saddam Hussein's forces.